Excerpt: Iván D'onadío & Gustavo Valdivia, In Every Leaf of the Forest

 𖤘 Short: Documentary, Ethnographic, Experimental

 “At first glance, the plant community we witness seems to have been devastated by Masao’s mowing,” Watanabe told us.
-“Yet if he were to leave the village and human intervention ceased, the smaller plants here would soon lose their ground to larger ones and would not survive.
+“Yet if he were to leave the village and human intervention ceased, the smaller plants here would soon lose their ground to larger ones.
 In other words, whether mowing is seen as positive or negative depends on which fragment of the whole one chooses to crop, and any such judgment remains uncertain.”

 Takuya Watanabe creates video installations that explore themes of migration and labor, drawing on engagement with local communities and research into contemporary social conditions.